Samsung Galaxy S23 vs OnePlus 12R

 Frequently Asked Questions

-Samsung Galaxy S23 excels if you value powerful snapdragon 8 gen 2 for galaxy chip outperforms standard version.
-OnePlus 12R is better if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
-Pick based on your budget and daily use.
+Samsung Galaxy S23 is the better choice if you prioritize powerful snapdragon 8 gen 2 for galaxy chip outperforms standard version.
+OnePlus 12R wins if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
+Both are rated highly (4.4★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure